platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 1. Generate a strong password.
 2. Set up the authentication using [HTTP access control](../../environments/http-access-control.md#use-a-username-and-password).
-3. Share your password with your CDN provider.
+3. Share your credentials with your CDN provider.

 ### Allow and deny IP addresses

-You can secure your site by allowing and denying IP addresses at environment-level.
+You can secure your site's environments by allowing and denying IP addresses.
-By default, child environments inherit access settings configured on their parent environment.
+By default, child environments inherit the access settings configured on their parent environment.

 Note that allowing and denying IP addresses means you have to update your configuration when your CDN provider updates their IP addresses.